MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-company-data.md

 ### Overview card

-The overview card provides insight into the coverage of the enrichment.
+The overview card shows details about the coverage of the enrichment.

-* Customers processed and changed: This represents the number of profiles that were succesfully enriched.
+* **Customers processed and changed**: The number of customer profiles that were succesfully enriched.

-* Customers processed and not changed: This represents the number of profiles that were recognized but were not changed.
-This typically happens when the input data is valid and cannot be improved by the enrichment.
+* **Customers processed and not changed**: The number of customer profiles that were recognized but not changed.
+It typically happens when the input data is valid and can't be improved by the enrichment.

-* Customers not processed and not changed: This represents the number of profiles that were not recognized.
-This typically happens for input data that is not valid and/or not supported by the enrichment.
+* **Customers not processed and not changed**: The number of profiles that were not recognized.
+Usually for input data that is invalid or not supported by the enrichment.

 ## Next steps